AbleHealth/team/README.md

 You act on problems when you see them.
 You work in service of outcomes, not appearances.
 You deliver incrementally to get to the right solution faster.
 You follow through on your promises.
 You produce high-quality work.
 You speak up when you disagree.
 You communicate directly.
 You own your failures, and you learn from them.

+# Getting started: your first week at Able

+If you're joining the Able Health team, welcome aboard!
+Here are some things you can expect to happen in your first week to help set you up for success at Able.

+## Get a lay of the land

+On your first day, you'll meet with your assigned 'point person.'
+Think of your point person as your guide to getting acquainted with Able and succeeding over time.
+We will be ready by the time you join with your IT accounts, paperwork, and HIPAA training so you can hit the ground running.
+Within your first week, expect to meet with everyone on the team to get exposed to each of Able Health's functional areas and how they impact your work.

+## Refine your role

+After things settle down, you will meet with your point person to refine your role and goals.
+Your role at Able Health is not a title—it is a living list of responsibilities that may span functional areas.
+As your aspirations and the team's expectations change, your responsibilities may shift or grow.
+No pigeon-holing here.

+You will also set six-month goals for what you want to achieve professionally and personally at Able.
+Your role and goals will be published for the full team to see, and you should expect to receive feedback on these areas of impact and personal growth.
+You will meet one-on-one with your point person regularly to check in on your role and goals, and you are free to work with your point person on any personal career goals that you do not wish to publish.

+## Start collaborating

+We use a collaboration tool called Podio to manage our information, communication, and project management.
+All of the company's projects are documented for your browsing.
+Spend some time getting acquainted with our onboarding materials and any resources or projects you find interesting.
+Say "Hello world" to the Employee Network!

+## Contribute right away

+Expect to contribute real work on your first day that moves the company forward.
+We are all here to support you if you have any questions, and expect to exchange feedback with the team regularly.
+Read on for more about how we work at Able Health.

 # Team norms: how we work together

 ## Honoring diversity :earth_americas: